Webhooks send data to your website or application when certain events happen in your Loops account.Documentation Index

 email.opened

-Sent when a campaign or loop email is opened.
+Sent when a campaign or workflow email is opened.
 Contains asourceType and a related campaignId or loopId value, plus contactIdentity and email objects.

 This event is not available for transactional emails because email opens are